The Three Mothers

 The Three Mothers (Italian: Le Tre madri) is a trilogy of supernatural horror films by Italian filmmaker Dario Argento.
 It consists of Suspiria, Inferno, and Mother of Tears.
-Each film deals with one of the titular "Mothers", a triumvirate of ancient witches and satanists whose powerful magic allows them to manipulate world events on a global scale, killing anyone who discover their whereabouts, and who are determined to rule the world.
+Each film deals with one of the titular "Mothers", a triumvirate of ancient witches who are determined to rule the world, using their powerful magic to manipulate its events on a global scale, killing anyone who discover their whereabouts.

 During the 2007 Toronto International Film Festival, Argento stated he had not ruled out the possibility of shooting a fourth film dealing with the Three Mothers.
 His daughter Asia has suggested that there might be a prequel.

 Dario Argento's Three Mothers

-The story of the Three Mothers begins at the dawn of the 11th century, when three sisters created the pernicious art of witchcraft on the coast of the Black Sea.
+The story of the Three Mothers opens at the beginning of the 11th century, when the origin of witchcraft is depicted as three sisters on the coast of the black sea.
 In the years that followed, they wandered the world and amassed great personal wealth and power, leaving death in their wake.
+The sisters are known as, "The Mothers", hence the title of the trilogy.

 Both Mater Suspiriorum and Tenebrarum have claimed that the Mothers are Death personified.

 In the late 19th century the women commissioned E. Varelli, an Italian architect based in London, to design and construct three stately buildings.
-From these enchanted, bastion-like homes the Three Mothers "rule the world".
+From these enchanted, bastion-like homes, the Three Mothers "rule the world".
 According to Varelli's memoirs, entitled The Three Mothers by an anonymous colleague, the architect learned too late of the women's evil nature.
 (At least six copies of the book are known to have existed.
 Four may have been destroyed at the end of Inferno.)
 The residences he designed will become so corrupted that eventually, the land they were built on will become pestilential.